artikcloud/sample-nodejs-ruleEngineCreateAnomalyRule/readme.md

 var your_device_id = 'your_device_id_here';
 ```

-2. This sample will monitor the "state" field from your device.
-If you wish to monitor a different field, replace the "state" value to another field you want to monitor.
+2. This sample will monitor the `state` field from your device.
+If you wish to monitor a different field, replace the "state" value with another field you want to monitor.

-Additionally, we set the transformer definition for anomaly detection.
-The rule defintion below trggers if anomaly is true.
+Additionally, we set the Rule transformer to an "anomalyDetection" type condition.
+(See the possible types of [machine learning conditions](https://developer.artik.cloud/documentation/rules-engine.html#apply-machine-learning).)
+The below Rule trggers if an anomaly is detected (at medium sensitivity).

 ```
 rule_body.rule.if = {